 However, if there should be further rules about p, this cut does not remove the possibility to try these rules.
 It does remove alternative solutions for A, and it does remove the possibility to try the disjunctive alternatives within the rule.
-Cut: Negation not().

-Conversely, one can implement negation as failure with the cut (not is only another name for \+): not(A) :- call(A), !, fail.

-- The first rule ensures that if A succeeds, not(A) fails. - The second rule makes not(A) true in all other cases (i.e. when A fails).
+- Conversely, one can implement negation as failure with the cut (not is only another name for \+): not(A) :- call(A), !, fail. not(). - The first rule ensures that if A succeeds, not(A) fails. - The second rule makes not(A) true in all other cases (i.e. when A fails).

-Of course, if ${\tt A}$ should run into an infinite loop, also ${\tt not}({\tt A})$ does not terminate.
+Of course, if A should run into an infinite loop, also not(A) does not terminate.